Alterations Or Changing Use

 The building must also continue to comply with the other provisions of the Building Code to at least the same extent as before the subdivision application was made.

 Some sites may be subject to a natural hazard such as erosion, falling debris, subsidence, slippage or flooding.
-Please refer to the guidance document for more information: Natural Hazards Guidance (822KB pdf)
+Please refer to the guidance document for more information: Natural Hazards Guidance (PDF file, 822.2 KB)